kevscon/kevscon.github.io/_posts/2019-04-21-bridge-ratings.md

 The top ten NBI items correlating with bridge performance are displayed in the bar chart below.
 Positive (green) values indicate items that tend to lead to better bridge performance over the ten year period.
 Negative (red) values indicate items that are associated with a bridge falling into the "poor" class.
 The bars are shown as a percentage of influence over the model algorithm.

 ![]({{ "/assets/images/bridge_ratings/feat_wgt.png" | absolute_url }})
-*Top ten most inflential NBI items on the classification model.*
+*Top ten most influential NBI items on the classification model.*

 Three of the top ten NBI items are pretty intuitive (and uninteresting) - a higher initial Sufficiency Rating, a Superstructure Condition Rating of 8 and a Superstructure Condition Rating of 7 all lead to better performance.
 More useful takeaways: